POTATO SAUSAGE TORTILLA IS A DELICIOUS MEAL ROLLED INTO ONE

 It was easy for me to compare the tortilla to my Sausage Frittata which is made with pasta and quite delicious.
 The best part about both the pasta frittata and the Spanish tortilla is that they are show pieces at any gathering.
 You will always have people fascinated by this dish because it’s something we don’t see so often in Canadian cuisine.

-So I hope that your mouth is beginning to water and that you try my tortilla recipe and let me know what you think of it!
+So I hope that your mouth is beginning to water and that you try my Spanish Potato Sausage Tortilla recipe and let me know what you think of it!

 - Prep Time- 30- mins